FAQ

 Q2) Why are your teas so much cheaper compared to other sellers?

 There are several reasons.
-We purchase teas directly from family relatives, classmates, and other long-term friends who are genuinely involved in the harvesting and processing of tea.
+We purchase teas directly from family relatives, classmates, and other long-term friends who are genuinely involved in the harvesting and producing of tea.
 This is a big difference compared to traders who buy tea from various resellers, who often have to rely on English or Mandarin.
 In contrast, Shanshan speaks several local dialects, allowing us to communicate without language or cultural barriers.
 It’s also no secret that local people respond better and trust locals, which again allows us to secure better (under-the-counter) prices than most intermediaries and other traders can hardly obtain.

 Furthermore, international shipping and tea testing play a role, which we continually optimize to ensure stable deliveries and smooth entry into the international market.
 Finally, it’s about the selection of imported teas from people we know and visit regularly.
 Therefore, there is no need to create myths about the origin, leaf quality, and other marketing embellishments that artificially raise prices.
-Instead, we focus on teas from one specific area (the twelve tea mountains and more than 470 tea villages in the Xishuangbanna region) and contemporary teas (primarily from the last 5 years, 2019-2024) harvested/processed and stored in Yunnan Province.
+Instead, we focus on teas from one specific area (the twelve tea mountains and more than 470 tea villages in the Xishuangbanna region) and contemporary teas (primarily from the last 5 years, 2019-2024) harvested/produced and stored in Yunnan Province.
 Unlike other tea traders, we do not need to buy speculative teas from before the 1990s, stored in third countries (mainly due to more favourable import policies, language barriers, or different taste profiles caused by wet/semi-wet storage), nor do we obscure information about our suppliers and offered qualities, which you can verify on our website or during tastings in our Tea Room (Vyšehradská 11, Prague 2).

 Lastly, since 2022, we’ve decided to subsidize the price of our teas at our own expense, as tea culture in Europe is not yet developed enough to distinguish between varying qualities of beverages.
 Depending on the quality (Banna, Premium, and Royal) and tea region (Menghai 勐海 or Mengla 勐腊), our teas are thus more affordable and reasonable (the value/taste corresponds to the declared quality).